AlexKyriacou92/paraPropPython/README.md

 Simulating a SPR is not yet implemented.

+TODO: Add an example of how to run a B-Scan

 ## paraPropBackwards
 this is an update of the original code to include a range dependent refractive index (n = n(x,z)) and to allow simulation of backwards scattered EM waves off of objects by implementing a 2 way split step parabolic equation equation solver.